osaf96/interview-prep/processes-techniques/Client-first-design.md

 -   When in doubt, first write the code that will be using these functions, classes, methods, utilities or libraries
     -   Helps with ensuring that concepts and structure make sense from the client side
-    -   Helps with picking names that make make sense in the context of the client code (see also [Names - Implementer versus user names](../architecture-design/Names.md#implementer-versus-user-names))
     -   Helps to ensure that you're not missing anything that's needed on the client side
     -   Prevents building logic that is actually not needed at all
     -   Prevents building an awkward API that client code will later have to work around or that will need to be changed once client code gets written